 Pierce presents his works in many international festivals and spaces, such as CTM, MUTEK, LEV Festival, Elektra, Scopitone, Semibreve, ZKM, FILE, ISM Hexadome, Sonic Acts, KW Institut Berlin, Martin Gropius Bau, Gray Area, NEMO and more.
 He has released music on raster and Room40 labels among others, with his video work being curated online through Sedition.
 He is represented by DISK Agency in Berlin, and currently lives and works in France.

 My work stems from interest in the effects of time on matter: modification, deterioration and disappearance.
-Whether the focus is on digital forms or rough materials, large scales of time or microscopic details, the goal of my work is to re-adapt existing sound, visual or physical objects and materials into parallel contexts where their signified meanings, symbols and cultural connections have become residual ghosts.
-I like to imagine false paradigms, inexistent branches of research and fictional sciences in order to create unrealistic questionings as a basis for a new work.
-Form emerges through a process of collecting, filtering and combining phenomena (objects, data, sounds, images) that are linked to the conjecture.
-There are explorations and structures in this 'research' but no conclusions, except the ones you make.
+Whether the focus is on digital forms or rough materials, large scales of time or microscopic details, the goal of these pieces is to re-adapt existing sonic, visual or physical objects and materials into parallel contexts where their signified meanings, symbols and cultural connections have become residual ghosts; abstractions with loose connections to reality, like distant memories.
+This speculative method allows me to approach narratives, concepts, abstractions, fiction and sometimes science, creating a large area of interest in my research.

 The following are some of the more recent projects, both solo and collaborative, developed by Pierce Warnecke.
 Many more are available - please contact us for more information.